The FLAMIN Fellowship: Open for Applications

 - A programme of workshops covering key areas around sustaining artistic practice, addressing the particular context of the moving image as a medium.

-- Mentoring sessions with an experienced production advisor.
+- Mentoring sessions with an experienced production advisor, Pinky Ghundale.
+More information about Pinky can be found below.

 - Seed production finance of £2,500 for a specific project.